Faculty & Staff Guide for Responding to Distressed/ Disruptive Students

 It is easy to minimize or talk yourself out of your concerns for a variety of reasons (e.g. “I don’t want to make a big deal out of this,” “what if I am overreacting,” or “what if the student gets mad,” but it is better to consult and have someone else help you to make that decision.

 Remember, the goal is to express support and set limits for students, which is something we can do successfully most of the time.
-Our goal is to do everything as a College to identify and respond to students who are in distress or who are exhibiting behavior that has caught our attention.
+Our goal is to do everything as a University to identify and respond to students who are in distress or who are exhibiting behavior that has caught our attention.